Simple supercuspidal representations of $\mathrm{GSp}_4$ and test vectors: Explicit global period formulas and applications

 Let $\pi = \otimes_v \pi_v$ be an irreducible, unitary, cuspidal automorphic representation of $G(\A)$ with trivial central character.
 We further assume that $\pi$ is globally generic, i.e., for each non-zero $\phi$ in the space of $\pi$ the function

 is non-zero.
-It is then known that $\pi$ is not CAP and that $\pi$ has a global functorial transfer to an automorphic representation $\Pi$ of $\GL_4(\A)$; we say that $\pi$ is of general type if $\Pi$ is cuspidal and we say that $\pi$ is endoscopic otherwise.
+It is then known (see Section 1.1 of \cite{chen-ichino} or Section 1.1 of \cite{Schmidt2016}) that $\pi$ is not CAP and that $\pi$ has a global functorial transfer to an automorphic representation $\Pi$ of $\GL_4(\A)$; we say that $\pi$ is of general type if $\Pi$ is cuspidal and we say that $\pi$ is endoscopic otherwise.

 Given $\phi$ in the space of $\pi$ such that $W_\phi(1)$ is non-zero, it is of considerable interest to understand the quantity $\frac{|W_\phi(1)|^2}{\langle \phi, \phi \rangle}$.
-This ratio quantifies the difference between the arithmetic/Whittaker normalization of $\phi$ (the first Whittaker coefficient being made equal to 1) and the $L^2$ normalization of $\phi$ (the Petersson norm of $\phi$ being made equal to 1) which is crucial for various analytic and arithmetic applications.
+This ratio quantifies the difference between the arithmetic/Whittaker normalization of $\phi$ (the first Whittaker coefficient being made equal to 1) and the $L^2$-normalization of $\phi$ (the Petersson norm of $\phi$ being made equal to 1) which is crucial for various analytic and arithmetic applications.
 More generally, if $W_\phi(1) = 0$, one can choose some $g_0 \in G(\A)$ such that $W_\phi(g_0)\neq 0$ and try to understand $\frac{|W_\phi(g_0)|^2}{\langle \phi, \phi \rangle}$.
 Lapid and Mao made the following remarkable conjecture in \cite{LM15}.